Many new arrivals to Sarasota are fleeing cold, gray Northern winters, and John Jakes admits that he, too, wanted to get out of the snow.

 So he was prepared, in a way, when the opportunity came along to switch from science fiction (“I wasn’t getting anywhere with that,” he says) to history.
 “A book packager had approached a friend of mine with this concept—which could have been written on a cocktail napkin, really—of writing books following an American family through American history,” he says.
 “The friend was too busy, so he passed it on to me.
 I’d been quite discouraged with my writing career before that, but I thought, I won’t give up.
 So I said yes.
 And the results were beyond anyone’s expectations.”

-The results were, in fact, the eight volumes of the Kent Family Chronicles, which became the publishing industry phenomenon of
+The results were, in fact, the eight volumes of the Kent Family Chronicles, which became the publishing industry phenomenon of America’s bicentennial decade.
+All eight volumes were bestsellers; in 1975, with the publication of volumes II, III and IV, Jakes became the first author ever to have three books on the New York Times bestseller list in a single year.

 “I wasn’t very good at handling [success] for a while,” Jakes admits.
 “I had a bit of a chip on my shoulder, and I expected too much out of other people.
 I had issues with what my wife likes to call ‘adoring reporters.’
 I’ve mellowed a bit over the years.”